 - Irregular heart rhythms

 Types of Smoking

-There are a wide variety of smoking methods on and off the market.
-Smoking has the potential to lead to smokers’ diseases. such as smoker’s lung, lung cancer, stroke, and mental health side effects.
+There is a wide variety of smoking methods on and off the market.
+Smoking has the potential to lead to smokers’ diseases such as smoker’s lung, lung cancer, stroke, and mental health side effects.
 Common methods of smoking include:

 Dangers of Smoking Cigarettes